EtchUK/Etch.OrchardCore.ThemeSettings/README.md

 ### Add new properties

 By default the theme settings content type will only contain a field for defining the primary colour.
-To customise additional CSS variables within the theme, add a new text field to the theme settings ensuring that the technical name of the field matches the CSS variable name.
+To customise additional CSS variables within the theme, add a new [colour field](https://github.com/EtchUK/Etch.OrchardCore.Fields#colour) or text field to the theme settings ensuring that the technical name of the field matches the CSS variable name.

 ## Demo